nextcloud/Android-SingleSignOn/README.md

     }
     ```

-    You might be using a wrapper around your retrofit api to handle the instantiation etc. The code might look like this:
+    You might instantiate your `API` by using something like the following code:
     ```java
     public class ApiProvider {